Frantab/Logger/README.md

-# Logger
+# es6-logger
-Package `Logger` contains basic class which creates log's with custom information about one process in javascript (return of function for example).
+Package `es6-logger` contains basic class which creates log's with custom information about one process in javascript (return of function for example).

 #### How to install package
 ```bash